ghc-proposals/ghc-proposals/proposals/0000-empty-record-wildcards.rst

 -----------------------------

 Allow record wildcard syntax for empty variants.
-There are no (named) fields, so no variables are bound.
+There are no (named) fields, so no variables are bound in patterns, and no variables are used in expressions.

 Examples
 --------